I’m in my

 My portfolio’s main goal will be to grow dividends over time allowing me to live off dividend income and not having to sell any shares.

 My Strategy – Dividend Growth Investing & Real Estate

 Dividend Growth Investing is an income strategy of investing in companies that have a barrier to entry (large moat) and consistent history of increasing dividends by a rate higher than inflation.

 I was good at phone sales, I mean really good.
-I’m really a modest person and rarely brag but I was the top employee at a company within two years of starting.
+I was the top employee at a company within two years of starting.
 I also realized how much money I could make on a commission plan.
 Basically, I was in charge of my own destiny and for once I was paid for how hard I worked!

 The year was 2008.
 What came next was the largest hurdle I have ever had to face, the Great Recession.
 I was hit with a ton of bricks.
 Every manager and company I called had fear in their voice about closing down or losing their jobs.
 Here I was trying to staff these companies with additional employees who were busy laying people off left and right.